skilldiego/Windows-Fix-Up/README.md

 *   **Creates a Log File:** The script automatically creates a detailed log file (e.g., `Windows-Fix-Up_2023-10-27_14-30-00.log`) in the same folder where the script is located.
 *   **Time-Consuming:** The entire process can take **several hours** to complete, depending on the state of your system.
 *   **File Deletion:** The script will run Windows Disk Cleanup and automatically select **all** categories for cleaning, **except for the `Downloads` folder**.
 Ensure any important files are backed up from temporary locations.
-*   **Third-Party Module:** The script will automatically install the `PSWindowsUpdate` module from the PowerShell Gallery to manage Windows Updates.
+*   **Third-Party Module:** If you opt-in to the Windows Update steps, the script will automatically install the `PSWindowsUpdate` module from the PowerShell Gallery.
-*   **System Resets:** Several system components will be reset to their default configurations, including:
+*   **System Resets:** Several system components may be reset to their default configurations, including:
     *   Windows Management Instrumentation (WMI) repository.
     *   Windows Update components.
     *   Microsoft Store cache.